Venquis7/variables-in-strings/README.md

 # Variables in Strings

-A simple package that allows you to use in-text variables in your strings.
+A simple package that allows you to use variables in your strings.

 ### Installation: